matiseni51/matiseni51/README.md

 * Working every day with Django & Django Rest Framework
 * Implementing all projects with Docker containers
-* Improving in JavaScript with libraries as ReactJS
+* Constantly using JavaScript (NodeJS, ReactJS, Svelte, ...)
 * Critical thinking, solving problems deducing and understanding the root cause
 * Learning at all times